Sailing is a rewarding skill that can take a few weeks to learn and a lifetime to master.

 Every season KBSC hosts a 'Discover Sailing Day' where the general public can come to the Club, jump aboard a sail boat and give sailing a go.

 This event is normally held in November and is advertised in our e-newsletter and on our Social Media pages.

 Please watch out for the dates and come along.

 KBSC runs formal courses for both juniors and adults between December and April.

 Junior courses are best suited to children aged 8 and above.

 Children learn much faster with formal training because the day after day repetition commits manoeuvres to motor memory allowing the child to focus on where they want to.

-Courses are generally 12 hours long and are split into 4 or 5 days.
+Courses are approximately 20 hours long and are split into 4 or 5 days.

 All equipment and safety gear is provided.